Eikix/zkuniversity/week3/assignment/README.md

 Now the last person of the round cannot guess the outcome with better information than other people!
 VDF solves this issue 🚀🚀 by adding a last step to ensure randomness.

+### Question 3

+#### Question 3.1

+Interep uses Semaphore in order to hide (mixer functionality?) the identity of users that connected their OAuth to Interep.
+Their reputation on the connected social media is saved and can now be used to gain trustworthiness (in terms of credibility as a user and not being a bot).
+Their identity however, remains private.

+It appears Interep needs a centralized server to enable OAuth (register as app?) and persist the OAuth connection.

+#### Question 3.2